Man City crush Liverpool 3-0 to cut gap with Premier League leaders Arsenal

 “Our pressing just wasn’t good enough; it should have been better.
 We need to find more consistency.
 Losing hurts, always, but 3-0 especially,” he said.

-“There were some good moments in the game but you play Man City at home, who can make it very difficult.
+“There were some good moments in the game, but you play Man City at home, who can make it very difficult.
 The focus should be on reflecting on this when we come back and then fight again.”

-Earlier on Sunday, Aston Villa thrashed Bournemouth 4-0 to move into seventh place in the Premier League on Sunday but Newcastle United’s poor domestic form continued as they slumped to defeat at Brentford.
+Earlier on Sunday, Aston Villa thrashed Bournemouth 4-0 to move into seventh place in the Premier League.
+But Newcastle United’s poor domestic form continued as they slumped to defeat at Brentford.

 Nottingham Forest ended a winless Premier League run stretching back to the first weekend of the season as they came from behind to beat Leeds United 3-1 at the City Ground.